MicrosoftDocs/azure-docs/articles/operator-service-manager/azure-operator-service-manager-overview.md

 ## Business impact

-### Accurate service velocity
+### Accelerate service velocity

 Leverage Azure Operator Service manager’s approach to service composition, deployment and updates, to realize up to a 3x acceleration of service velocity.
-Accurate service velocity allows operators to increase the frequency of services updates and be first to market with new services.
+This allows operators to increase the frequency of services updates and be first to market with new services.

 ### Optimize capital expenses